ibraheem-areeda/web-scraper/README.md

   get_citations_needed_report(url), performs a similar process as the first function.
 It retrieves the webpage content and parses it using BeautifulSoup.
 It searches for all occurrences of the text "citation needed" wrapped in a <span> tag.
 For each occurrence, it appends the parent elements' text (four levels up from the <span> tag) to a string.
 The function then returns the accumulated string, which represents a report of all the sections or sentences that require citations in the webpage.
 The report is formatted with line breaks between each section or sentence.

 ### Tests
+When it comes to running tests, pytest is the preferred tool.
+It provides a convenient and efficient way to execute test cases.
+As for noteworthy tests, there aren't any specific ones to mention at the moment.
+However, if there were any tests that were not completed or skipped, it's worth noting that I have successfully completed all the tests without any pending or skipped ones.